-For sixty years, the psychology program at Duquesne has trained exemplary psychologists.
-Our program is fully APA accredited, one of only two accredited human science psychology programs in the country.
-As a human science psychology program, we emphasize qualitative research, philosophical psychological engagement, ethical clinical training, community engagement, and social justice.
+For 60 years, the psychology program at Duquesne has trained exemplary psychologists.
+Our program is fully APA-accredited, one of only two accredited human science psychology programs in the country.
+As a human science psychology program, we emphasize qualitative research, philosophical psychological engagement, ethical clinical training, community engagement and social justice.

-We offer a fully funded fellowship, inclusive of travel, meals, and accommodation support to participants in our week-long residential program of activities.
-This year, our fellowship program will run from June 23, 2024 through June 29, 2024
+We offer a fully funded fellowship, including travel, meals and accommodation support, to participants in our week-long residential program of activities.
+This year, our fellowship program will run from June 9 through June 13.

 Program Objectives